ojitoss/Autag/README.md

 ____

 ## Upgrades:
-*version: 2.5.5*
+*version: 2.6.5*
-  * Fixed a small error with the documentation
+  * The interface of the cli autag has been improved
 ____

 ## Changelog:
+2.6.5
+  * The interface of the cli autag has been improved

 2.5.5
-  * ixed a small error with the documentation
+  * Fixed a small error with the documentation

 2.5.4
   * Read options added